 Understanding causality.
 Action depends on understanding causality among processes and between processes and results.
 Process actions and their results may have many resource implications.
 Organizations have a critical need to provide an effective analytical basis for decisions because resources for innovation and improvement are limited.

 This item asks how you build and manage your organization’s knowledge assets and ensure the quality and availability of data and information.
-The aim of this item is to improve organizational efficiency and effectiveness and stimulate innovation.
+This item also asks about your cybersecurity management approach and your organization’s pursuit of innovation.
+The aim of this item is to improve organizational efficiency and effectiveness.

 Information management.
 Managing information can require a significant commitment of resources as the sources of data and information grow dramatically.
 The continued growth of information within organizations’ operations—as part of organizational knowledge networks; through the web and social media; and in business‐to‐business, organization‐to‐organization, and business‐to-consumer communications—challenges organizations’ ability to ensure reliability and availability in a user‐friendly format.
 The ability to blend and correlate disparate types of data, such as video, text, and numbers, provides opportunities for a competitive advantage.

 Data and information availability.
-Data and information are especially important in business or organizational networks, partnerships, and supply chains.
-You should take into account this use of data and information and recognize the need for rapid data validation, reliability assurance, and security, given the frequency and magnitude of electronic data transfer and the challenges of cybersecurity.
+Data and information are especially important in business or organizational networks, partnerships, and supply networks.
+You should consider this use of data and information and recognize the need for rapid data validation, reliability assurance, and security, given the frequency and magnitude of digital data transfer and the challenges of cybersecurity.

-This category addresses key workforce practices—those directed toward creating and maintaining a high‐performance environment and toward engaging your workforce to enable it and your organization to adapt to change and succeed.
+This category addresses key workforce practices—those directed toward creating and maintaining a high‐performance environment and toward engaging your workforce.

 To reinforce the basic alignment of workforce management with overall strategy, the Criteria also cover workforce planning as part of overall strategic planning in category 2.

 Workforce support.
 Most organizations, regardless of size, have many opportunities to support their workforce.
-Some examples of services, facilities, activities, and other opportunities are personal and career counseling; career development and employability services; recreational or cultural activities; on‐site health care and other assistance; formal and informal recognition; non‐work‐related education; child and elder care; special leave for family responsibilities and community service; flexible work hours and benefits packages; outplacement services; and retiree benefits, including ongoing access to services.
+Some examples of services, facilities, activities, and other opportunities are flexible work hours, workplaces, and benefits packages; child and elder care; special leave for family responsibilities and community service; personal and career counseling; career development and employability services; recreational or cultural activities; on‐site health care and other assistance; formal and informal recognition; non‐work‐related education; outplacement services; and retiree benefits, including ongoing access to services.

 This item asks about your systems for managing workforce performance and developing your workforce members to enable and encourage all of them to contribute effectively and to the best of their ability.
-These systems are intended to foster high performance, to address your core competencies, and to help accomplish your action plans and ensure your organization’s success now and in the future.
+These systems are intended to promote retention, to foster high levels of engagement and performance, to address your core competencies, and to help accomplish your action plans and ensure your organization’s success now and in the future.

 High performance.
 The focus of this item is on a workforce capable of achieving high performance.
-High performance is characterized by flexibility, innovation, empowerment and personal accountability, knowledge and skill sharing, good communication and information flow, alignment with organizational objectives, customer focus, and rapid response to changing business needs and marketplace requirements.
+Understanding the characteristics of high-performance work environments, in which people do their utmost for their customers’ benefit and the organization’s success, is key to understanding and building an engaged workforce.
+High performance is characterized by flexibility, innovation, empowerment and personal/team accountability, knowledge and skill sharing, good communication and information flow, alignment with organizational objectives, customer focus, and rapid response to changing business needs and marketplace requirements.